Unveiling the optimization process of Physics Informed Neural Networks: How accurate and competitive can PINNs be?: Other physics problems

 \subsection{Comparison with the literature}

-Wrapping up this section, in Table \ref{tab:comparison_pinns} we offer a direct one-to-one comparison of our findings (marked as TW --this work--) presented earlier with similar problems encountered in the PINNs literature (specific references provided in the second column).
+Wrapping up this section, in table \ref{tab:comparison_pinns} we offer a direct one-to-one comparison of our findings (marked as TW --this work--) presented earlier with similar problems encountered in the PINNs literature (specific references provided in the second column).
 We utilized the code provided in the GitHub repository cited in \cite{JCM-39-816} for the KdV equation, incorporating the analytical 2-soliton solution and defining the same training domain for this study.
-As for the NLSE, we employed our code (as the L-BFGS optimizer used in \cite{raissi2019physics} is the same as the one considered here) to compute the corresponding PINN approximation errors defined in \ref{sssec:force_free}.
+As for the NLS equation, we employed our code (as the L-BFGS optimizer used in \cite{raissi2019physics} is the same as the one considered here) to compute the corresponding PINN approximation errors defined in \ref{sssec:force_free}.
+Finally, for the Allen-Cahn equation we have employed the code given in the Github repository cited in \cite{Wenqian2024}.

 In the current landscape of PINN research, L-BFGS has become a widely used optimizer due to its generally superior performance compared to the Adam optimizer.
-However, it has demonstrated some limitations, especially when confronted with highly ill-conditioned problems, as evidenced in some studies \cite{Al‐Baalilbfgs}.
+However, it has demonstrated some limitations, especially when confronted with highly ill-conditioned problems.
 Consequently, it needs a significantly higher number of trainable parameters than the BFGS algorithm to achieve comparable precision.
-Naturally, training the identical network with BFGS is markedly slower compared to L-BFGS, primarily due to the former's requirement to store and update the inverse Hessian estimate at each iteration.
-However, the ability to utilize smaller networks with BFGS enables obtaining results with comparable or even higher accuracy than those obtained with larger networks with the L-BFGS algorithm.
+Although training two identical networks with BFGS would be markedly slower compared to L-BFGS, primarily due to the former's requirement to store and update the inverse Hessian estimate at each iteration, with BFGS one can use much smaller networks with higher accuracy.

 Figure \ref{fig:comparison_lbfgs_bfgs} illustrates this effect.
-We show the evolution of $\mathcal{J}$ as a function of the number of iterations (left panel) or training time (right panel) for the NLSE equation.
+We show the evolution of $\mathcal{J}$ as a function of the number of iterations (left panel) or training time (right panel) for the NLS equation.
 We compare the training process with the L-BFGS and the BFGS algorithms using our smaller neural network (see table \ref{tab:training_params}), and the L-BFGS algorithm with the same NN considered in \cite{raissi2019physics}.